 from cyberwave import SOURCE_TYPE_TELE

-# Define UR7 positions for pick and place
+# Define joint positions for the pick-and-place sequence

 "elbow_joint": -2.41,